akshatb19/upload_ap/installation.md

     $ make

-After the binaries are compiled, run the test suite to make sure everything was built correctly.
-You can do this by typing:
+After the binaries are compiled, run the test suite to make sure everything was built correctly by typing:

     $ make test

-This will typically take a few minutes to run.
-Once it is complete, you can install the binaries onto the system by typing:
+Once it is complete, we can install the binaries onto the system by typing:

     $ sudo make install

 ### Configure Redis
 Now that Redis is installed, we can begin to configure it.

-To start off, we need to create a configuration directory.
+We need to create a configuration directory.
 We will use the conventional /etc/redis directory, which can be created by typing:

     $ sudo mkdir /etc/redis